-As long as progress is made...
-Some days, that's enough.
+If progress is made... some days, that's enough.

 Surface depth, texture, shifts in color, and translucency are some of the formal traits I pursue when working.
 Inspiration comes from every shadowy corner of my life experience.
 The world is a fascinating place to be, most of the time :).

 Based in Pottstown PA, I exhibit work in regional and national shows and galleries.

 This quote from painter and educator Squeak Carnwath is one of my favorites.
 I need constant reminding that among the well worn paths leading to a definition of art, there are always dimly lit side trails left unexplored.
 To wander down one of those offers a chance to stumble onto something magical.

 some insight into my process